trychlos/iziam/maintainer/README.md

 Each organization can define:

-    - applications which are the softwares which are able to authenticate their users with izIAM
+    - clients: applications which are the softwares which are able to authenticate their users with izIAM, or to authenticate themselves

+        - clients have validity periods

+        In order a client be operational, the current record, i.e. the record at date, must be itself operational AND the organization must be operational.

     - users which can authenticate with izIAM

     - permissions which say which user can authenticate against which application

+Organizations have validity periods.

+In order an organization be operational, the current record, i.e. the record at date, must be itself operational.

 ## Bibliography